 - Waiving state testing and report cards for this academic year;

 - Lifting the cap on granting credit for distance learning;

-- Waiving usual requirements to permit high school seniors who were on track before the
+- Waiving usual requirements to permit high school seniors who were on track before the crisis to graduate;

 - Freezing EdChoice scholarship eligibility at current levels;